bitfocus/companion-module-studiocoast-vmix/README.md

 * Added presets for selecting audio and video source for Vmix Calls
 * Added presets for toggeling audio On/Off
 * Added presets for using and settings Title layers and Presets

+**v1.2.4**
+* Added the option to select the layer when using actions afecting countdowns
+* Added the action TitleBeginAnimation and ChangeCountdown to the list